ToolJet/ToolJet/docs/docs/getting-started.md

 ---
 id: getting-started
 title: Getting Started
-description: ToolJet is an open-source low-code framework to build and deploy custom internal tools.
+description: ToolJet is an low-code framework to build and deploy custom internal tools.
 ToolJet can connect to your data sources such as databases ( PostgreSQL, MongoDB, MS SQL Server, Snowflake, , BigQuery, etc ), API/GraphQL endpoints, SaaS tools ( Airtable, Stripe, Google Sheets, etc ) and cloud object storage services ( AWS S3, Google Cloud Storage and Minio ).
 Once the data sources are connected, ToolJet can run queries on these data sources to fetch and update data.
 The data fetched from data sources can be visualised and modified using the UI widgets such as tables, charts, forms, etc.
 slug: /
 ---